open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 ## Advanced configuration

-This instrumentation can be configured to change the default behavior by using `HttpClientInstrumentationOptions` (.NET/.NET Core applications) or `HttpWebRequestInstrumentationOptions` (.NET Framework applications).
+This instrumentation can be configured to change the default behavior by using `HttpClientInstrumentationOptions`.
 It is important to note that even if `HttpClient` is used in .NET Framework applications, it underneath uses `HttpWebRequest`.
-Because of this, `HttpWebRequestInstrumentationOptions` is the configuration option for .NET Framework applications, irrespective of whether `HttpWebRequest` or `HttpClient` is used.

 ### SetHttpFlavor